-The breakwater fronting the site prevents almost all of the wave energy from reaching the beach.
-If waves could encounter the beach (breakwater removed) at the subject site, water could rush up, and sometimes over, the beach berm.
+As waves encounter the beach at the subject site, water can rush up, and sometimes over, the beach berm.
 In addition, unprotected beaches can become narrower due to a long term erosion trend.
-Often, wave runup and overtopping, strongly influence the design and the cost of coastal projects.
+Often, wave runup and overtopping strongly influence the design and the cost of coastal projects.
 Wave runup is defined as the vertical height above the still water level to which a wave will rise on a structure (beach slope) of infinite height.
 Overtopping is the flow rate of water over the top of a finite height structure (the beach berm) as a result of wave runup.